jadenlambino/good-screams-group-project/README.md

 ### Conclusion
-Good Screams was a very challenging project that ended up turning into something we are all very proud of.

- and it was a great learning experience for both the front and backend.
+Good Screams was a very challenging project that ended up turning into something we are all very proud of and it was a great learning experience for both the front and backend.